notsnip/workstation-config/readme.md

 After the installation completes, you will need to manually:

-- Install GNOME extensions.
-Apply GNOME shell theme.
+- Install GNOME extensions and apply shell theme.
 - Configure display scaling and mouse sensitivity to your liking.
 - Set up the GRUB boot order if needed.